Anthropology at VCU

 After graduation, anthropology students may choose to go directly into applied work in anthropology, draw from the discipline to enhance opportunities in another profession, or pursue graduate training in anthropology.
 Regardless, our students find that the mastery of oral and written presentation skills is a decisive factor in their ability to independently establish and achieve goals.
 We have crafted a program to provide each student with the very best tools for meeting such challenges in their future.

 We encourage anthropology majors and minors to take courses with as many different professors in our program as possible.
-While we are committed to a general teaching philosophy, we each bring a unique perspective to the discipline, which will enrich students’ educational experience.
-All faculty teach differently and, like all the different people and organizations students will encounter, we have our individual preferences when it comes to writing styles, presentation formats and classroom participation.
+While we are committed to a general teaching philosophy, we each bring a unique perspective to the discipline, which will enrich students’ educational experiences.
+All faculty teach differently and, like all the different people and organizations students will encounter, we have our individual preferences when it comes to writing styles, presentation formats, and classroom participation.

-On this web site, you will find general introductions to critical thinking, writing and oral presentation skills as well as a discussion of the anthropology program’s grading standards.
+On this web site, you will find general introductions to critical thinking, writing and oral presentation skills, as well as a discussion of the anthropology program’s grading standards.
 These discussions are in no way exhaustive.
-If you need additional assistance, we strongly suggest and recommend that you consult one of the available handbooks in the library or bookstore and that you ask the faculty about these important matters.
+If you need additional assistance, we strongly suggest and recommend that you consult one of the available handbooks in the library or bookstore, and that you ask the faculty about these important matters.
 We strongly stress that we do not demand one particular writing or presentation style.
 However, when it comes to details, for instance, on how to write references or cite material, these suggestions are supported by disciplinary practices in anthropological journals and books; therefore, these things should be viewed as part of your professional development.